darfaz/BillExact-mapping/README.md

 # Passive Activity‑to‑LEDES Translator

-This repository contains a Databutton app that passively collects computer activity data via [ActivityWatch](https://github.com/ActivityWatch/activitywatch), maps each activity to UTBMS task and activity codes and exports LEDES 1998B compliant invoices.
+This repository contains an app that passively collects computer activity data via [ActivityWatch](https://github.com/ActivityWatch/activitywatch), maps each activity to UTBMS task and activity codes and exports LEDES 1998B compliant invoices.
 The implementation follows the product